Pac-Man World 2 (PlayStation 2, GameCube, Xbox, Windows)

 Mar 11 2004 16:55:22

-For whatever reason, all reissuings of PS2 and GCN releases of Pac-Man World 2 (Greatest Hits, etc.) reduced difficulty by a huge margin.
-The PC release, most likely due to its later release date, got the easier of the two (same for the European releases).
+For whatever reason, all reissuings of the PS2 release (later black label copies, all Greatest Hits, etc.) reduced difficulty by a huge margin.
+The GameCube, PC and Xbox releases, most likely due to their later release date, got the easier of the two (same for the European releases).

 |This needs some investigation.|